Blown-up \v{C}ech cohomology and Cartan's Theorem B on real algebraic varieties: Section functor is right exact after blowing up

+A crucial role in the proof of Theorem \ref{Thm 3} is played by Lemmas \ref{q-coh ext zero section} and \ref{q-coh ext section to global}.
 Before proving them, we recall three Corollaries 2.1, 2.2, 2.3 from our paper \cite{TK}.
 The first two will be used in the proofs of Lemmas \ref{q-coh ext zero section} and \ref{q-coh ext section to global}, and the last (being a corollary to Cartan's Theorem A) in Section 5.